 The hiring process offers your organization the chance to get the best talent pool excited about joining your team, but if this excitement wears off due to hold ups during certain hiring steps, you’ll risk losing quality job seekers to competing offers.
 Below, we’ve outlined several common hiring pain points, along with ways your team can develop a smart recruitment process to address these issues.

 Some employers have job applications that are either pages long or require a seemingly endless scroll to complete, both of which can cause job seekers to abandon their application.
 And in many cases, sections of the job application are redundant, further frustrating prospective applicants.
 To ensure job seekers who begin your applications actually complete them, your team should make applications as concise as possible.

 Keep your job applications simple by only requiring job seekers to include their name, email address, telephone number and resume, with an option to add a cover letter expanding on their interest.
 By leveraging recruitment technology such as an applicant tracking system, you can easily centralize all this applicant information to keep the hiring process organized.

 Beyond keeping job applications short and sweet, your team should also ensure your applications are mobile-friendly.
 Over half of job seekers use either a smartphone or tablet during the job search process – and many would opt for applying to jobs directly via mobile.
 Your team doesn’t want to lose out on qualified talent simply because you don’t have an option to apply via mobile.

 Hireology data found that the average hiring manager takes 10 days to review and respond to job applicants.
-But as the unemployment rate continues to decrease from the dramatic spike in April, top applicants will likely be well into the interview process elsewhere.
+As the economy normalizes, top applicants will likely be well into the interview process elsewhere.
 This means your team needs to speed up the time it takes to review and respond to job applicants.